vindar/tgx/tools/cli_tools/README.md

   to the mesh output directory.
 - `--texture-search DIR`: extra directory searched when OBJ/MTL texture paths are missing.
 Can be repeated.
-- `--texture MATERIAL=PATH`: manually choose an image file for one OBJ material.
+- `--texture MATERIAL=PATH`: manually choose an image file or TGX texture header for one material.
 Can be repeated.
 - `--skip-texture MATERIAL`: leave one material untextured.
 - `--texture-straight-alpha`: keep straight alpha for generated texture images.
 - `--texture-symbol MATERIAL=SYMBOL`: use an existing texture symbol instead of